onurazbar/SpaceCraft/README.md

 When you build the project, executable game file **spacecraft** will be created under **bin** folder.
 To run the game go to **bin** folder and run the executable file like below;

 **./spacecraft**

+Aim of the game is to shoot the asteroids by pressing space key and moving the space craft using arrow keys to escape from asteroids.
+Every time an asteroid is shot by fires of the space craft, game score is incremented and it is shown above next to the title.